Ceremony honours Irish who ‘volunteered to oppose Nazism in arms’

 Lessons were read by the Polish ambassador Anna Sochanska and by the British ambassador Robin Barnett.

-Among those present at the service were the Minister for Justice Charlie Flanagan, Fianna Fáil TD Darragh O’Brien, Fine Gael Senator Neale Richmond, the chief of staff of Ireland’s Defence Forces and the Garda Commissioner Drew Harris.
+Among those present at the service were Minister for Justice Charlie Flanagan, the chief of staff of Ireland’s Defence Forces and Garda Commissioner Drew Harris.

 In Kilkenny, an ecumenical commemoration took place at the new memorial in the city to all the men from the county who served in the first World War.